abdelh17/Quolance/README.md

 | Sathurthikan Saththyvel    | 40213455   | SSathu           | sathuow@gmail.com              |
 | Zakaria El Manar El Bouanani| 40190432   | Zakaria0907      | zakaria.elmanar@gmail.com      |

+## Diversity Statement
+Quolance is designed to be inclusive and accessible to everyone, regardless of their background, race, gender, age or abilities.
+We firmly believe that diversity makes our platform stronger and helps us create better solutions for a wide range of users.
+By embracing and showing that different perspectives and experiences are encouraged, we can ensure that Quolance serves a variety of needs and remains fair to all individuals.

+Our system will be user-friendly and accessible to everyone that might want to use the services of Quolance, aiming to break down barriers that might exclude certain groups.

+Ultimately, our goal is to build a platform that promotes equality, respect, and positive impact while fostering a community where all users feel valued and supported.

 ## Developer Guide